 Soon after, they had their first 3 bookings.
 Each of the guests paid $80 in exchange for breakfast and a place to stay.
 They even offered a free tour of the city.

 That 4-day stay netted them over $1,000 – and made the duo realize how big that idea could potentially be.
 All they needed was some technical expertise in order to further develop the platform.

 That expertise came in the form of Nathan Blecharczyk, Gebbia’s former roommate and a Harvard Computer Science graduate.

 Interesting side note: Blecharczyk’s Harvard roommate Aaron Greenspan would later say that Blecharczyk was one of the world’s top spammers.
 He would design software that sent out millions of spam emails a week, making him enough money to pay his way through college (until he was shut down by the Federal Trade Commission when he was a junior).

 Over the course of the next few months, they relaunched the site multiple times, but nobody seemed to notice.
 One of the launches occurred at tech conference SXSW, but they only ended up getting 2 customers – co-founder Chesky being one of them.

-The team was repeatedly rejected by investors.
+The team, to make matters even worse, was repeatedly rejected by investors.
 On top of that, they had amassed close to $40,000 in credit card debt.
 Fueled by their desire to restore their one-weekend magic of the initial conference, they decided to keep going.

 The moment that ultimately ended up being the turning point for Air Bed & Breakfast was the 2008 Democratic National Convention (DNC) in Denver, Colorado.
 The team saw an opportunity to take advantage of an event that, in all likeliness, was going to attract masses of people.